 This war has been tough for all of us.
 Caring about Israel these days entails a great deal of angst and frustration, as well as a sense of hopelessness amidst all the immense human tragedy we see and read about.

 I am sure that in many congregations there are also tension and debates on how to address the tragedy of the civilians of Gaza, whose enormous suffering cannot and should not be ignored.
-As an Israeli who is still devastated about October 7 but whose personal values are very, very far (to put it very mildly) from those of the country’s current leadership and its wartime decision making, I absolutely understand the frustration, the emotional confusion, and the different difficulties people, clergy, and communities might be facing around this painful issue.
+As an Israeli who is still devastated about October 7 but whose personal values are very, very far (to put it very mildly) from those of the country’s current leadership and its wartime decision making, I understand the frustration, the emotional confusion, and the different difficulties people, clergy, and communities might be facing around this painful issue.
 Finding our moral paths in this messy reality is hard work that it is our responsibility to engage in.

 But as we do so, I think it’s valuable to remind ourselves that there are very meaningful ways of doing good and helping others that we can all agree on, both related and unrelated to the war.